|

 from the cushion, folding and twisting as it goes, you realise just how

+devilishly annoying that wake can be.
 I chose to burnish only certain elements of

 the design which results in the combined finish of high gloss and satin